Illinois General Assembly

 (h) "Civil air patrol member" means any person employed by the State or a local governmental entity as, or otherwise serving as, a member of the organization commonly known as the "Civil Air Patrol", including volunteer members of the organization commonly known as the "Civil Air Patrol".

-(j) "State employee" means any employee as defined in Section 14-103.05 of the Illinois Pension Code, as now or hereafter amended.
+(j) "State employee" means any employee as defined in Section 14-103.05 of the Illinois Pension Code.

 (k) "Chaplain" means an individual who: